phenopolis/phenopolis_genomics_browser/README.md

 These tables are not going to be updated.

 Our actual genetic and phenotypic data is loaded in `variants` and `individuals`.
-These tables will change when we get new data.
-Also `indivdiuals` can be changed throught the website trough the `update_patient_data` endpoint.
-This endpoint allows users of Phenopolis to update the `phenotypes' of individuals.
+These tables are updated when we get new data.
+Also rows in `individuals` can be updated through the `update_patient_data` endpoint.
+This endpoint allows users of the [phenopolis_frontend](https://github.com/phenopolis/phenopolis_frontend]) to update the `phenotypes` of individuals.

 `users` contains all users of our system who contribute the genetic and phenotypic data.